openvinotoolkit/openvino/docs/IE_DG/ShapeInference.md

     Batch of input and output shapes for all layers is set to a new batch value without layer validation.
     It may cause both positive and negative side effects.

-    Due to the limitations described above, the current method is recommended for simple image processing models only.
+    Due to the limitations described above, the current method is not recommended to use.
+    If there is a need to set new batch size for the model, please use `CNNNetwork::reshape` method instead.

+Please do not use runtime reshaping methods together, especially do not call `CNNNetwork::reshape` method after `InferenceEngine::CNNNetwork::setBatchSize` usage.

+There are other approaches for model reshaping on the stage of <a href="_docs_MO_DG_prepare_model_convert_model_Converting_Model_General.html#when_to_specify_input_shapes">IR generation</a> or [nGraph::Function creation](../IE_DG/nGraphTutorial.md).

 Practically, some models are not ready to be resized.
 In this case, a new input shape cannot be set with the Model Optimizer or the `InferenceEngine::CNNNetwork::reshape` method.